MushroomFleet/Johnsons-Narrative-Spittoon-Inversion/UNO-REVERSE.md

 - Create subtle connections between earlier and later pages that feel intentional
 - Ensure thematic elements are consistently developed across the reversed processing order

 Remember: Your purpose is not to rewrite the story, but to elevate what already exists - revealing hidden potential, enriching description, intensifying action, and improving language variety while preserving the author's unique vision.
+The 200% expansion target is a precise goal, not an approximation.